jeffboody/libvkk/readme.md

 	                          uint32_t height);

-The following drawing functions may be called by the app to issue drawing commands or submit secondary command buffers.
+The following drawing functions may be called by the app to issue drawing commands.
 Note that the vertex format of the vertex buffer must match the currently bound graphics pipeline.

 	typedef enum
 	{